chinouvm/esie-bot/readme.md

 # Esie Bot - a multipurpose discordbot

-Esie Bot is a multipurpose discord bot created with python with the intention of learning more about discord.py and python in general. <br /> <br />
+Esie Bot is a multipurpose discord bot created with python with the intention of learning more about discord.py and python in general. <br /> <br /> <br />

 ## Commands